ShadeCoder7/pet_app/backend/PetAdoptionAPI/README.md

 - `POST` and `PUT` methods expect DTOs (Data Transfer Objects) as the request body.
 - IDs are usually in UUID format (`Guid` in C#).

+> Currently, the API does not enforce unique constraints on user email, phone number, or other fields.
+This means that duplicate entries can be created as long as the userId is different.
+For a production-ready version, it is recommended to implement proper validations to prevent duplicate users.

 ---